Sneaker trends for 2019 are nothing new — it’s just a renewal and resurgence of past styles — after all style and fashion is a cyclical beast.

 Do yourself a favor and avoid the ugly dad sneaker trend in 2019.
 Sure a tiny subset of fashion dudes (hypebeasters) are going to rock these unsightly horrors, but at least you won’t be looking back in 10 years thinking WTF was I wearing?

-If you’re going to rock this trend, go with some New Balances, it’ll run you 10x less than a pair of Gucci or Prada sneakers and it’s a tried and true classic.
+If you’re going to rock this trend, go with some New Balances, it’ll run you 10x less than a pair of Gucci, Prada or Givenchy sneakers and it’s a tried and true classic.

 Finally to conclude this list of latest sneaker trends for 2019, it’s time to throw in the kitchen sink.